anamabid1/Take-Home-Exercises-Jan-2023/Exercises/Exercise2/ReadMe.md

 - Add method **`DeleteOpening()`**
   - This method will remove an existing opening in the wall.
 - Add method **`ReplaceOpening(Opening opening)`**
   - This method will replace the opening in the wall.
 Ensure the opening meets the 90% validation on wall openings.
 Ensure a opening parameter was pass into the method.
 Use the `ArgumentNullException` message if the parameter is missing its value.
+Use `ArgumentException` for the 90% validation.

 ### The `Room`

 Add method `RemoveWall(string planid)`

 - This method will locate and remove the wall matching the parameter.
-If the parameter value is missing throw an argument null exception.
-If the wall cannot be located, throw an argument exception message containing the supplied parameter in a string.
+If the parameter value is missing throw an `ArgumentNullException`.
+If the wall cannot be located, throw an `ArgumentException` message containing the supplied parameter in a string.
 Remove the wall if a matching wall exists.

 ### A Console I/O Driver : Program.cs